 - Select the Sequence Type by clicking either DNA Bases or Amino Acids.

-- Select the desired Product Type of either gBlocks Gene Fragments or Gene to set the optimization rules that the tool will use.
+- Select the desired Product Type of either gBlocks Gene Fragments, Megamer ssDNA Fragment, or Gene to set the optimization rules that the tool will use.

-- Select your Organism (if working with cell lines, select animal or plant origin) for expression from the pulldown list.
+- Select your Organism for expression from the pulldown list (If working with cell lines, select animal or plant origin) .

-- Paste in your sequence (Bulk entry available in a variety of input formats).
+- Paste in your sequence (Bulk entry is also available in a variety of input formats).

-- (optional) To designate a specific part of the sequence for optimization, click on Custom Reading Frame.
+- (optional) To designate a specific part of the sequence for optimization, click on Highlight Codons.
+You can then edit the sequence by changing the reading frame shift and by indicating start/stop codons.

 - Obtain results in one of the following ways: